meowpow-png/alis-ai/src/developer-mode.md

 ## Syncing Instructions

-Use the following command to reload the canonical instruction files from the active working branch:
+Use the following command to reload the canonical instruction files from the **upstream repository**:

 ```bash
 sync-instructions